ethereum/EIPs/EIPS/eip-aa.md

 Allowing Abstract Accounts to access external data before they calls `PAYGAS` makes it possible to write validation logic with infinite validity requirements.
-Although clients can bound the validation computation to some rational amount, its impossible to bound the space of potential validity dependencies.
+Although clients can bound the validation computation to some rational amount, it's impossible to bound the space of potential validity dependencies.

-This can be extorted to create long, opaque chains of dependent transactions which can be completely invalidated by any incoming transaction.
-This forces miners must revalidate each one in the order they intend to include them in a block, and creates a denial-of-service attack vector.
+This can be extorted to create long, opaque chains of dependent transactions that can be completely invalidated by a single new transaction.
+This forces miners to revalidate each one in the order they intend to include them in a block, creating a denial-of-service vector.

 To avoid this, Abstract Accounts must be validatable in constant time.
 This is achieved by removing their ability to rely on data external to their own account.